SERVICES

 YOUR MANUSCRIPT NEEDS AN EVALUATION

-- If you’re getting mixed feedback from your prereaders.
+• If you’re getting mixed feedback from those who have read it.

 A MANUSCRIPT EVALUATION INCLUDES

-- A checklist suggesting which editing services are needed; and
+• A checklist suggesting which editing services are needed with a brief explanation of why;

 A MANUSCRIPT EVALUATION DOES NOT INCLUDE